Find your classes for the Summer and Fall 2025 semesters. Starting Summer 2025, Kish’s “all-in” tuition covers tuition, fees and textbooks.

 Build skills for a career or prepare for a seamless transfer to a four-year institution.

-With more than 70 degree or certificate programs — along with short-term training,
+With more than 70 degree or certificate programs — along with fast-track programs,

 continuing education, personal enrichment and dual credit courses — there is something